 Besides the improved cover time, the increased uniformity of the (node) sampling under the J-RW mechanism may be on its own another important property of the proposed information dissemination scheme when considered in conjunction with certain specific and fairly common applications such as those related to sensing the environment.
-In such applications and due to the typically high spatial correlation of nearby nodes, a dissemination of a query on the state of the field may target only a portion of the network nodes to conserve energy, [8].
+In such applications and due to the typically high spatial correlation of nearby nodes, a dissemination of a query on the state of the field may target only a portion of the network nodes to conserve energy, [16].
 Since the J-RW mechanism possesses the uniform sampling capability as argued earlier, it is expected that the query dissemination and collected responses would better represent the state of the sensor field and contain less redundant information.
-For such environments it is reasonable to base the evaluation of information dissemination schemes on the partial cover time as opposed to the 100% cover time.
-The proposed J-RW mechanism is based on two underlying states.
-When in State 0, the J-RW agent operates as the already described RW agent.
-When in State 1, it implements a directional walk, by selecting as the next node to visit to be the neighbor of the current node that is the closest to the line connecting the current node and the node visited by the agent in the previous discrete time, in the direction away from the previously visited node.
-The directional walk may be easily implemented through a simple look up table involving the geographic locations of the neighbours of a node; this table determines the next node to forward the agent to under the directional walk, given that the agent came to this node from a given neighbour.
-The geographic information can be easily retrieved either at the time of deployment in the case of a static sensor field (with provisions for second, third, etc. choices when lower order choices are not available due to battery depletion), or after the deployment of the field with the help of a localization protocol run occasionally.
+For such environments it is reasonable to base the evaluation of information dissemination schemes on the partial cover time as opposed to the (100%) cover time.